 5.17 Self Incrimination

-Accused students and witnesses shall not be compelled to incriminate themselves by being obligated to testify that they engaged in conduct constituting a violation of this code and/or local, state or federal law.
+Parties shall not be compelled to incriminate themselves by being obligated to testify that they engaged in conduct constituting a violation of this Code and/or local, state or federal law.

 5.18 Closed Hearings

-All hearings are generally closed except to those persons who are part of the proceedings, unless otherwise arranged by prior mutual written agreement between the charged student and the Vice Provost or designee.
+All hearings are generally closed except to those persons who are part of the proceedings.
 The Vice Provost or designee may permit a limited number of NDSU personnel to be present as observers for the purpose of training.
-Other exceptions may also be made as deemed necessary by the Vice Provost or designee.
+Other exceptions may also be made as deemed appropriate by the Vice Provost or designee.

 5.19 Appeals

-Students sanctioned for violations of any part of this Code of Student Conduct or relevant university policies may appeal.
-Students are limited to one appeal and that decision is final (see Section VIII Appeal Procedures).
+Students sanctioned for violations of any part of this Code of Student Conduct or relevant University policies may appeal.
+Students are limited to one appeal and that decision is final (see Section 8 Appeal Procedures).

 Hearing Procedures for Potential Suspension or Expulsion Cases